KaiSforza/devshell/docs/src/intro.md

 dependencies on the system.
 If you are lucky, it's a pure $LANG project and all it takes is to install that language and its dedicated package manager.
 On bigger projects it's quite common to need more than one language to be installed.
-The side-effect of that is that it creates silos withing companies, and less contributors in the open-source world.
+The side-effect of that is that it creates silos within companies, and less contributors in the open-source world.

 It should be possible to run a single command that loads and makes those